Skip to content

 • A faucet

-30) Which choice is NOT an aspect of imagery?
+29. Which choice does NOT represent an aspect of imagery?

 • Key words (connotations)